 Living with ECDIS requires a ship manager and the ship's officers to be constantly aware of changes in legal requirements and maintenance issues.
-ADMIRALTY 'Living with ECDIS' Seminars are designed to help you understand these issues, so that you and your fleet can remain compliant and make the most of ECDIS.
+ADMIRALTY 'Living with ECDIS' Seminars are designed to help understand these issues to ensure the individual and their fleet can remain compliant whilst getting the most from their ECDIS.

-Presented by industry experts Captain Paul Hailwood and Tom Mellor, each seminar highlights and discusses a shipping company's responsibilities in relation to the key topics below, with your questions and comments encouraged throughout the seminar.
+Led by Tom Mellor, each seminar highlights and discusses a shipping company's responsibilities in relation to the key topics above, with your questions and comments encouraged throughout the seminar.

 Tom has a vast amount of expertise’s and knowledge of emerging IHO standards S-100 and S-101, and took responsibility for drafting the first product specification of S-101.
 After a three year period working offshore in the oil and gas sector he came back on land and joined the UKHO as an ENC complier in 2003.